 On Radical Ecology, commissioned by the Flemish Government Architect, approaches the themes of ecology and sustainability from a broader, social angle.
-To navigate this vlog (video blog) it is broken down into six different categories: 01.biotecture, 0.2 guerrilla gardening, 0.3 transition world, 0.4 radical ecology, 0.5 off the grid and 0.6 education.
-The vlog aims merely at being a tool for a variety of interested parties, who are increasingly challenged by ecological questions.
+This vlog (video blog) aims merely at being a tool for a variety of interested parties, who are increasingly challenged by ecological questions.
 The Flemish Government Architect invited Pieterjan Gijs to talk to Johan Grimonprez about this work in retrospect of his earlier projects.

 Pieterjan Gijs: You often attribute intricate titles to your works.
 On Radical Ecology seems fairly direct?